You’ll be on the water often if you’re a fly-fishing fisherman.

 This waterproof vest has pockets for your phone, keys, and money, so you don’t need to bring anything else with you except sunscreen, lotion, or cream because this vest has everything covered!

 And if you want something more colorful than blue, we also offer these vests in 10 other colors, including pink, red/orange, white/black, etc.

 Read Next – Onyx Curve MOVEVENT Paddle Sports PFD

 What is the best life vest for swimming?

-Picking the best inflatable life vest is important, but it doesn’t have to be difficult.
-We’ve done all the research for you and found five vests that are perfect for fly fishing.
+Picking the best inflatable life vest is essential, but it doesn’t have to be complicated.
+We’ve done all the research for you and found five perfect vests for fly fishing.

 Check them out below!